Ste-Bergin/Cargo_Bot/README.md

 Ste Bergin

 ### Licence
-Cargo_Bot is free open source software (FOSS) provided under the MIT License - see the LICENSE.md file for details
+Cargo_Bot is free open source software (FOSS) provided under the MIT License - see the LICENSE.md file for further details.